scicloj/scicloj.github.io/content/en/blog/ct-Oct-2024/index.md

 I serve as a community organizer at Scicloj, and this project was accepted for Clojurists Together funding in 2024 Q1 & Q3.
 I also receive regular funding through Github Sponsors, mostly from Nubank.

-In this post, I am reporting on my involvement during October 2024, as well as the proposed goals for October.
+In this post, I am reporting on my involvement during October 2024, as well as the proposed goals for November.

-I had 57 meetings during September.
+I had 57 meetings during October.
 Most of them were one-on-one meetings for open-source mentoring or similar contexts.

 All the projects mentioned below are done in collaboration with others.
 I will mention at least a few of the people involved.
 For consistency, I use people's github handles when mentioning their work on the projects, and their full names when mentioning public talks.